brianssparetime/blog/content/posts/arduknips/index.md

 ---
 title: Ardu-knips!
-For when the cable release is jammed.
+For when the cable release is jammed
 date: 2022-01-08
 image: 3 - 380a0hh.jpg
 tags: